devJSQ/Introduction-to-linked-list/README.md

 |Implementing a Linked List in Java |[java Tutorial](https://www.youtube.com/watch?v=zNBxHH04hws) |

 ### Problem
-Create a `linked list` class that corresponds to the following diagram.
+Create three node objects that correspond to the following diagram.

 ![image](https://github.com/SAFCSP-Team/data-structures-and-algorithms-bootcamp/assets/148945652/b7787ac8-90dc-4e43-a378-f5714172d5b7)

 ### Implementation
 * Create a `Node` class where the data is an integer.
-* Create a `LinkedList` class and `insert` method.
+* In the main method create three objects and link them together.
-* print the values in the main method.
+* print the values by using the loop method.